No-hiding theorem: Formal statement

 The proof of the no-hiding theorem is based on the linearity and the unitarity of quantum mechanics.
 The original information which is missing from the final state simply remains in the subspace of the environmental Hilbert space.
 Also, note that the original information is not in the correlation between the system and the environment.
 This is the essence of the no-hiding theorem.
 One can in principle, recover the lost information from the environment by local unitary transformations acting only on the environment Hilbert space.
 The no-hiding theorem provides new insights to the nature of quantum information.
 For example, if classical information is lost from one system it may either move to another system or can be hidden in the correlation between a pair of bit strings.
 However, quantum information cannot be completely hidden in correlations between a pair of subsystems.
 Quantum mechanics allows only one way to completely hide an arbitrary quantum state from one of its subsystems.
 If it is lost from one subsystem, then it moves to other subsystems.

 Conservation of quantum information

-Physics relies on conservation laws, which govern how energy and information can change within a system.
-The conservation of energy states that the total amount of energy in a closed system (like the universe) must stay constant.
-In classical physics, information can be copied and deleted, but in quantum mechanics, the conservation of quantum information means that information cannot be created or destroyed.
-This is demonstrated by the no-cloning and no-deleting theorems.
-The no-hiding theorem further shows that the wave function, which contains all relevant information about a physical system, is conserved as it moves from one Hilbert space to another during unitary time evolution.
-The conservation of entropy in quantum systems also suggests that information is conserved, as quantum states and mixed states (a combination of quantum states) remain unchanged during unitary evolution.
+In physics, conservation laws play important roles.
+For example, the law of conservation of energy states that the energy of a closed system must remain constant.
+It can neither increase nor decrease without coming in contact with an external system.
+If we consider the whole universe as a closed system, the total amount of energy always remains the same.
+However, the form of energy keeps changing.
+One may wonder if there is any such law for the conservation of information.
+In the classical world, information can be copied and deleted perfectly.
+In the quantum world, however, the conservation of quantum information should mean that information cannot be created nor destroyed.
+This concept stems from two fundamental theorems of quantum mechanics: the no-cloning theorem and the no-deleting theorem.
+But the no-hiding theorem is a more general proof of conservation of quantum information which originates from the proof of conservation of wave function in quantum theory.

+It may be noted that the conservation of entropy holds for a quantum system undergoing unitary time evolution and that if entropy represents information in quantum theory, then it is believed then that information should somehow be conserved.
+For example, one can prove that pure states remain pure states and probabilistic combinations of pure states (called as mixed states) remain mixed states under unitary evolution.
+However, it was never proved that if the probability amplitude disappears from one system, it will reappear in another system.
+Now, using the no-hiding theorem one can make a precise statement.
+One may say that as energy keeps changing its form, the wave function keep moving from one Hilbert space to another Hilbert space.
+Since the wave function contains all the relevant information about a physical system, the conservation of wave function is tantamount to conservation of quantum information.